cristicmf/dao/docs/Manual.md

 #### Actions contracts

 Actions contracts contains a number of actions that can be taken by users.
 There could for example be a 'users' actions contract and a corresponding user database.
 The actions are functions in the actions contract and could do anything, like for example registering, modifying and removing users.

+#### Notes

+This separation is not made with the application / domain layer OO circle-jerk in mind; it's made by necessity, because of how Ethereum contracts and Solidity works.
+There is more about this in the design philosophy section.

 ### DAO permissions model